kaist-silab/graphsplinenets/README.md

 ```bash
 curl -sSL https://anonymous.4open.science/r/graphsplinenets/utils/download_anonymous_github.py | python3 -
 ```
-or download the [downloader script](`https://anonymous.4open.science/r/graphsplinenets/utils/download_anonymous_github.py`)  and run it with your favorite Python interpreter.
+or use the [downloader script](https://anonymous.4open.science/r/graphsplinenets/utils/download_anonymous_github.py)  and run it with your favorite Python interpreter.
 Note that we use the above since Anonymous Github is currently not providing a way to download the repository as a zip file.

 ### Install dependencies